DSprtn/GTFO_VR_Plugin/README.md

 ## Known issues:

 	The IL2CPP build hasn't been tested thoroughly yet so crashes may occur.
-If one does occur, send me the output log from the path given below:
+If one does occur, send me the output log from the path given below (before starting another game!):
 	SteamApps/GTFO/Bepinex/LogOutput.log